PelionIoT/nanostack-border-router/README.md

 ### Configuring Nanostack Border Router

 Applications using Nanostack Border Router need to use a `.json` file for the configuration.
-The example configurations can be found in [K64f-border-router] https://github.com/ARMmbed/k64f-border-router-private/tree/master/configs.
+The example configurations can be found in [K64f-border-router configs] (https://github.com/ARMmbed/k64f-border-router-private/tree/master/configs).
 Where you can also find all the descriptions for the parameters.

 The backhaul related configuration options are explained here: